-Sam Solomon is an Entrepreneur, Talk Show Host & Wine Enthusiast.
+Sam Solomon is an Entrepreneur, Web designer & Wine Enthusiast.

 Welcome to my humble little space on the internet.
 Here you will find my musings, rants and assertions.